Home » Territorial pathways

 Cooperative models and local development

-The day will begin in Saintes at the headquarters of Coop Atlantique, a consumer cooperative present in 11 départements, which will introduce the commitment and impact of the cooperative model on the development of local SSE projects.
-The vice-president of Saintes Grandes Rives, L’Agglo will present the local authority's social and solidarity economy strategy.
-The ADEFIP association will be demonstrating the value of participatory financing in the creation and development of local projects, using the example of the dedicated " J’adopte un projet " platform.
-Next up is Dans l’œil du silo, a former grain silo that has been converted into a multicultural alternative space that fosters social cohesion.
-Here, Côté Coulisses and CAE Oriú will be talking about their support for cultural players.
-La Douka, an inclusive caterer, will be serving up a lunch of local and international flavours.
+The day began at Saintes at the headquarters of Coop Atlantique, a consumer cooperative operating in 11 departments, which introduced the commitment and impact of the cooperative model on the development of local social and solidarity economy projects.
+The vice-president of Saintes Grandes Rives, L’Agglo présenta la stratégie en Économie Sociale et Solidaire de la collectivité.
+L’association ADEFIP explained the benefits of crowdfunding in the creation or development of local projects, using the example of the dedicated platform " J’adopte un projet " platform.
+Next up is Dans l’œil du Silo, a former grain silo that has been converted into a multicultural alternative space that fosters social cohesion.
+Here, Côté Coulisses and CAE Oriú demonstrated their support for cultural actors.
+La Douka, an inclusive caterer, offered a lunch featuring flavours from here and elsewhere.

-In the afternoon, a tour of the heritage of Saintes will include the garden and remains of the Arena, stone curiosities along the green line, the La Belle Étoile garden and a presentation of the work carried out by the Le Sas's integration project.
-The walk will end at the Basilique Saint-Eutrope.
-On the way back, stop off at the Vignerons de Tutiac cooperative winery, which brings together 500 cooperative winegrowers north of the Gironde estuary, for a tour and to taste the wines produced on the estate.
+In the afternoon, a tour of the heritage of Saintes allowed us to discover the garden and the remains of the Arenas, stone curiosities along the green line route, the garden of La Belle Étoile garden and a presentation of the work carried out by the Le Sas.
+The walk ended at Saint-Eutrope Basilica.
+On the way back, we stopped at the cooperative wine cellar Vignerons de Tutiac cooperative winery, which brings together 500 cooperative winegrowers north of the Gironde estuary, for a tour and to taste the wines produced on the estate.

 ADEFIP, Coop Atlantique, Coopération agricole Nouvelle-Aquitaine, Coopérative d’activités et d’emploi Oriú, Coopérative Les Vignerons de Tutiac, Côté Coulisses, Dans l’œil du Silo, La Belle Étoile, La Douka, Le Sas, MétamorphOse